donaldraymond/crystallography-scripts/README.md

 This is a script to add a new map to an O on_startup file.
 I use this script to add DM or resolve maps to an on_startup file containing nFo-Fc maps.

+##O_buster.sh

+This is a script to generate O maps after refinement with Buster.

 ## O_pdb.sh

 This script combines the functionality of PDB_grab.sh and O_makemap.sh.
 Essentially, it will download coordinate and reflection files from the PDB, generate maps and create an O macro to get the maps and PDB into O upon launch.
 Just run the script with a PDB ID and sit back and relax.